bnb-chain/bnb-chain.github.io/docs/beaconchain/list_instruction.md

 ###  Which trading pair can be listed?

 Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network  but also its users in long term (and liquidity costs can be much larger).
-In order to efficiently use the network, Beacon Chain  only list assets against BNB and other widely accepted market quote assets.
+In order to efficiently use the network, BNB Beacon Chain  only list assets against BNB and other widely accepted market quote assets.

 ### How is a trading pair created on Binance DEX?